Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

-The federal government raises trillions of dollars in tax revenue each year, though there are many different kinds of taxes.
+The federal government raises trillions of dollars in tax revenue each year, though a variety of taxes and fees.
 Some taxes fund specific government programs, while other taxes fund the government in general.
-When all taxes for a given year are insufficient to cover all of the government’s expenses – which is often the case1 – the U.S. Treasury borrows money to make up the difference.
+When all taxes for a given year are insufficient to cover all of the government's expenses - which has been the case in 45 out of the last 50 years1 - the U.S. Treasury borrows money to make up the difference.

-Under the president’s budget request, total federal tax revenues in fiscal year 2015 are projected to be $3.3 trillion.2 These revenues come from three major sources: income taxes paid by individuals, accounting for 46 percent of all tax revenues; payroll taxes paid jointly by workers and employers, accounting for 32 percent; and corporate income taxes paid by businesses, making up 13 percent.
-There are also a handful of other types of taxes like customs duties and excise taxes that make up much smaller portions of federal revenue.
+There are also a handful of other types of taxes, like customs duties and excise taxes that make up much smaller portions of federal revenue.
 Customs duties are taxes on imports, paid by the importer, while excise taxes are taxes levied on specific goods, like gasoline.
 This pie chart below shows how much each of these revenue sources is expected to bring in during fiscal year 2015.

 Once they are paid into the Treasury, income taxes and corporate taxes are designated as federal funds, while payroll taxes become trust funds.
-Federal funds are general revenues, meaning Congress and the president can decide to spend them on just about anything when they conduct the annual appropriations process.
-But trust funds can be used only to pay for very specific programs.
+Federal funds are general revenues, meaning Congress and the president can decide to spend them on just about anything when they conduct the annual appropriations process (see our explanation of the federal budget process).
+Unlike federal funds, trust funds can be used only to pay for specific programs.
 The vast majority of trust fund revenues pay for Social Security and Medicare.

 The U.S. Constitution (Article I, Section 8) grants Congress the power to collect taxes.
 Early federal taxation was mostly in the form of excise taxes on goods such as alcohol and tobacco.
 Although an income tax existed briefly during the Civil War, it wasn't until 1913, with the ratification of the XVI Amendment to the Constitution, that income taxes became permanent.
-At that time fewer than 1 percent of people paid income taxes.
+At that time fewer than 1 percent of people with the highest incomes paid income taxes.